Param302/ML-specialization-notes/Course 3 - Unsupervised Learning and Recommender Systems/Week 2 - Recommender Systems/w1-ch2-Recommender-Systems-Implementation-Detail.md

 import tensorflow as tf
 ```

+We will be using:
+- `numpy` for numerical operations.
+- `pandas` to load the dataset.
+- `tensorflow` to implement the Collaborative Filtering.

 #### Step 2: Create the Data Matrix

 ```python
 data = pd.read_csv("movie_ratings.csv", index_col="movie")
 ```

+- The dataset is loaded in the DataFrame `data`.

 #### Step 3: Initialize required variables and Parameters